Battle of Kumanovo: Aftermath

 Nevertheless, the Battle of Kumanovo was a decisive factor in the outcome of the war in the region.
 The Ottoman plan for an offensive war had failed, and the Vardar Army was forced to abandon much territory and lost a significant number of artillery pieces without the possibility to reinforce, because the supply routes from Anatolia were cut.

 The Vardar Army was not able to organise the defense on Vardar River and was forced to abandon Skopje, retreating all the way to Prilep.
 The First Army advanced slowly and entered Skopje on 26 October.
 Two days later, it was strengthened by Morava Division II, while the rest of the Third Army was sent to Western Kosovo and then through northern Albania to the Adriatic coast.
 The Second Army was sent to aid the Bulgarians in the Siege of Adrianople, while the First Army was preparing for an offense towards Prilep and Bitola.

-Massacres of Albanian civilians

-According to Arben Qirezi, Peter I of Serbia had ordered the execution of Albanian civilians living in Kumanovo.
-Subsequently, after the battle, the Serbian forces had massacred an estimated 3,000 Albanians between Kumanovo and Uskub based on contemporary accounts.